2023 Best Child Development & Psychology Schools in the Far Western US Region

 Read full report on Child Development & Psychology at University of Washington - Seattle Campus

-Full Child Development & Psychology at Brandman University Report
+Read full report on Child Development & Psychology at Brandman University

-California State University - Northridge ranked #7 on this year’s Best Child Development & Psychology Schools in the Far Western US Region list.
-CSUN is a fairly large public school located in the large city of Northridge.
+California State University - Northridge came in at #7 in this year’s edition of the Best Child Development & Psychology Schools in the Far Western US Region ranking.
+CSUN is a very large public school located in the large city of Northridge.

 University of California - Davis did quite well in this year’s ranking of the best schools for child development and psychology students.
 It came in at #8 on the list.
-Located in the suburb of Davis, UC Davis is a public school with a fairly large student population.
+Located in the small suburb of Davis, UC Davis is a public school with a very large student population.

 After completing their degree, child development graduates from UC Davis carry an average student debtload of $13,491.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $283.